 North Tract will be closed to visitation from November 26th to December 10th.
 This closer is due to the firearm hunting season.
 North Tract will be open to the public on Sunday, November 27th, and Sunday, December 4th.

 Whether walking trails or fishing pond, the sounds and sights of the eastern woods give serenity to the soul.

 Our Two Entrances:

 South Tract, also known as the Dan Ashe Division, hosts 5 miles of walking trails and two scenic lakes.
 It is also the site of the National Wildlife Visitor Center.
+The Visitor Center is open Tuesday through Saturday, 9:00 a.m. to 4:30 p.m. – closed on federal holidays.
 The grounds are open sunrise to sunset every day.
-The Visitor Center is closed on federal holidays.
 Fishing and hunting is available seasonally.

 North Tract offers 25 miles of trail for walking, biking, and horseback riding.
 With less visitation than South Tract, North Tract offers a quiet atmosphere for those seeking solitude.
-The grounds are open from 8:00 am to 4:00 pm.
-The refuge closes for federal holidays and occasionally for scheduled hunts.
+The grounds and Visitor Information Station are open from 8:00 am to 4:00 pm. and are closed for federal holidays and occasionally for scheduled hunts.

 Location and Contact Information

 Patuxent Research Refuge was established in 1936 by executive order of President Franklin D. Roosevelt, and is the only wildlife refuge established to support wildlife research.
 Today the U.S. Geological Survey’s Eastern Ecological Science Center carries on the refuge’s rich tradition in scientific investigation.

 Biologically, the refuge is of regional importance in that it is home to many deep-forest song birds such as the Scarlet Tanager.
 Patuxent’s large areas of unbroken tree cover, rare in central Maryland, allows these birds to hide from predators.